IreneRA/TripleTen-LatAm/README.md

-# Practicum
+# TripleTen LatAm (Practicum)
-These are the projects I made in the Data Scientist course in Practicum.
+These are the projects I made in the Data Scientist course in TripleTen LatAm.

 They involve data Preprocessing and data analysis as well as statistical analysis.